Rut's voyage: Legacy

-The identity of the unnamed English ship sighted by Navarro 'has been hotly contested by historians for decades.'
-FA Kirkpatrick, the first to discuss the Navarro account, argued it was not Mary Guildford, as she had returned to England in October 1527, per Hakluyt.
-Irene Wright, on the other hand, questioned the Hakluyt date of return, instead identifying the mysterious English ship as Mary Guildford.
-Lydia Towns followed Wright, noting that Hakluyt's account of the voyage 'is sketchy at best,' given he 'only found information [on it] through third hand accounts [...] close to sixty years after the fact, and includes key mistakes.'
-Like Wright and Towns, and number of historians have also identified the ship in question as Mary Guildford, with David B Quinn noting that the odds 'seem so high that the identification appears fully acceptable.'
-(Note: Towns 2019, however, notes that '[w]hether or not it was Rut who made it to the Caribbean cannot be concretely determined without the discovery of new source material.'
-Hower 2020 notes Spanish accounts of the English ship 'may more convincingly fit with Rut' than with the Hakluyt-favoured candidate, Cabot.
-Allen 1992 states, sans qualification, that 'Rut's voyage [...] carried him to Labrador, Newfoundland, and down the Atlantic coast to the West Indies.'
-Quinn 1979a states the English ship in question 'was almost certainly Mary Guildford.')
+The identity of the unnamed English ship sighted by Navarro "has been hotly contested by historians for decades".
+The said Navarro account was first discussed in scholarship in a 1905 English Historical Review paper by Frederick Alexander Kirkpatrick, who proposed that it had not been Rut's Mary Guildford, given that Richard Hakluyt had dated her return to England in October 1527.
+American historian Irene A. Wright, on the other hand, questioned the reliability of Hakluyt's date, and so advanced the theory that it had been the Mary.
+Towns follows Wright, adding that Hakluyt's account of Rut's voyage "is sketchy at best" as said writer "only found information [on it] through third hand accounts ... close to sixty years after the fact, and includes key mistakes".
+Like Towns, a number of later historians have followed Wright in identifying the ship in question as the Mary, with Quinn noting that the odds "seem so high that the identification appears fully acceptable".

-Quinn deemed Rut's voyage 'the most important English expedition to North America during the reign of Henry VIII.'
-In contrast, Samuel E Morison deemed it 'a complete failure,' while James Williamson stated it amounted to 'little more than a pleasure cruise to the West Indies.'
-Towns noted the voyage, like that of Rastell in 1519 and Hore in 1539, has been 'acknowledged by historians of English exploration and discovery, but ha[s] remained all but forgotten due to the misperception that these voyages are unimportant to the larger narrative because they did not achieve their expressed purpose of permanent settlement, or new cartographic images and geographic discoveries.'
+In Quinn's estimation, Rut's voyage was "the most important English expedition to North America during the reign of Henry VIII".
+To American historian Samuel Eliot Morison, it had rather been "a complete failure", and similarly, to English historian James Williamson, it amounted to "little more than a pleasure cruise to the West Indies".
+Towns seemingly summarised the state of scholarship by observing that Rut's trip, together with those by John Rastell in 1519 and Richard Hore in 1539, formed a group of expeditions which had all been "acknowledged by historians of English exploration and discovery, but have remained all but forgotten due to the misperception that these voyages are unimportant to the larger narrative because they did not achieve their expressed purpose of permanent settlement, or new cartographic images and geographic discoveries".

-The letter penned by John Rut and forwarded to Henry VIII from St John's, Newfoundland is thought to have been the earliest English letter sent from North America.
+The letter penned by John Rut for Henry VIII from St John's is thought to have been the earliest English letter sent from North America.